ruhler/pingpong-rating-system/README.md

-# PingPong Rating System README
+# Ping Pong Rating System README

-A ping pong rating system for a rating players in a local league.
+A ping pong rating system for rating players in a local league.
 Includes a specification and implementation of the rating system.

 ## Source